opnfv/opnfvdocs/docs/release/installation.introduction.rst

 Anuket Test Frameworks
 ======================

-If you have elected to install using the Anuket Kali Release toolchain, you can begin to test once the installation is completed.
+If you have elected to install using the Anuket |release| Release toolchain, you can begin to test once the installation is completed.
 The basic deployment validation only addresses some of the capabilities in any platform and you may want to execute more exhaustive tests.
 Some investigation will be required to